 Data Flow between Cisco Vulnerability Management and JIRA Ticketing

 Data flow between Cisco Vulnerability Management and JIRA is somewhat bi-directional.
 Tickets in JIRA are populated with asset, vulnerability, and fix information from Cisco Vulnerability Management.
-A nightly data sync will pull in the service ticket number and ticket status from JIRA but will not update the vulnerability status in Cisco Vulnerability Management.
-Therefore, status changes of Open/Closed/Deleted made to a ticket in JIRA as part of the remediation workflow are synced back to the Cisco Vulnerability Management ticket view, however, any vulnerabilities associated with the ticket will not be marked as closed until data is retrieved from the scanning platform confirming the vulnerability is fixed.
-Once the ticket has been created in JIRA a notification bar will appear at the top of the page with the Ticket information which is a link to the new ticket in JIRA.
+A nightly data synchronization will pull in the service ticket number and ticket status from JIRA but will not update the vulnerability status in Cisco Vulnerability Management.
+Therefore, status changes of Open/Closed/Deleted made to a ticket in JIRA as part of the remediation workflow are synchronized back to the Cisco Vulnerability Management ticket view.
+However, any vulnerabilities associated with the ticket will not be marked as closed until data is retrieved from the scanning platform confirming the vulnerability is fixed.
+Once the ticket has been created in JIRA a notification bar will appear at the top of the page with the ticket information which is a link to the new ticket in JIRA.

-JIRA ticket data is fully accessible from with Cisco Vulnerability Management and can be used as filter criteria from the right hand search pane in the explorer view as shown below.
-This view is only available if there are vulnerabilities in the current view who have a ticket status other than “None”.
+JIRA ticket data is fully accessible from Cisco Vulnerability Management and can be used as filter criteria from the right-hand search pane in the Vulnerability Management Explore view as shown below.
+This view is only available if there are vulnerabilities in the current view that have a ticket status other than “None”.

 Additional Information

-The Cisco Vulnerability Management-JIRA Ticketing integration is built on the default Projects views in JIRA.
-Regardless of which Project(s) you choose to ticket to, the default fields currently cannot be changed.
-The following are the default fields Cisco Vulnerability Management will bring in:
+The Cisco Vulnerability Management JIRA Ticketing integration is built on the default Projects views in JIRA.
+Regardless of which Projects you choose to ticket to, the default fields currently cannot be changed.
+The following are the default fields Cisco Vulnerability Management will import:

 -